Mounika-Routhu/Technical-stuff/Interview questions/redux.md

     ```js
     import { combineReducers } from 'redux';
     import counterReducer from './counterReducer'; // Your counter reducer
+    import todoReducer from './todoReducer'; // Your todo reducer

     const rootReducer = combineReducers({
       counter: counterReducer,